MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/paginated-formatted-table.md

 ## Get started

-There are three different ways you can create a formatted table from the Power BI service.
+To create a formatted table from the Power BI service, you can start in three different places.

 ### In list view